Ohwoghere/alx-system_engineering-devops/0x00-shell_basics/README.md

-changes the working directory to the user's home directory
+Display the content of the directory in long format